-Invisibility is Real!
-It is Simple Too!
+Invisibility is real!
+It is simple too!

 Did you ever wonder what it would be like to be invisible?
 Are you in awe by those who use a cloaking device to infiltrate certain locations during movies?
-I am sure quite a few people have wondered how it would feel to walk into a room unnoticed, listen to conversations incognito and just plain feel like a superhero.
+I am sure quite a few people have wondered how it would feel to walk into a room unnoticed, listen to conversations incognito, and just plain feel like a superhero.

-The Invisible man
+The invisible man

 The invisible man is someone that many people want to be.
 In fact, these powers would change things dramatically.
 We could find out secrets and avoid confrontations.
 Unfortunately, we could also become criminals.
 For now, however, let’s take a look at how this is done.